What is Asbestos?

-Undisturbed, white asbestos is not considered harmful.
-When found in floor tiles and pipe insulation, this silent hazard lies dormant.
+While asbestos is not considered harmful.
 However, it is by no means a less dangerous form of asbestos than other varieties.
-It is only less harmful when it is not friable; meaning, tiny fragments from age or damage cannot be inhaled or ingested when found solid compounds such as building materials that are in tact.
-The other varieties of asbestos are friable, making them easy to breathe in and more likely to cause sever respiratory issues.
+It is only less harmful when it is not friable; meaning, tiny fragments from age or damage cannot be inhaled or ingested when found solid compounds such as building materials that are intact.
+The other varieties of asbestos are friable, making them easy to breathe in and more likely to cause severe respiratory issues.

-If your home was built prior to the late 1980s or up to the mid 1990s (the 1990s specifically referring to contaminated vermiculite insulation), you could be at risk for asbestos exposure.
-Here’s why:
+If your home was built prior to the late 1980s or up to the mid-1990s (the 1990s specifically referring to contaminated vermiculite insulation), you could be at risk for asbestos exposure.

-Asbestos from chipped tiles (usually vinyl), loose insulation and aging pipe wraps breaks down over time.
-As this happens, asbestos particles becomefriable and less flexible.
+Asbestos from chipped tiles (usually vinyl), loose insulation, and aging pipe wraps break down over time.
+As this happens, asbestos particles become friable and less flexible.
 Once airborne susceptibility to respiratory diseases related to exposure is increased.
-These include: mesothelioma, lung cancer or to a lesser extent, asbestosis –a chronic condition where permanent lung scarring and restricted breathing occurs.

-- Don’t vacuum or sweep fallen debris from cracked or damaged asbestos products; disturbing the particles releases them into the air and pose serious health risks
+- Don’t vacuum or sweep fallen debris from cracked or damaged asbestos products; disturbing the particles releases them into the air and pose a serious health risk

 - At home, seal off the suspected area and keep children and pets away